-Parks and areas with water features and misters
+Parks and places with water games (jets) and misters

 • Where: Nelson Mandela Park

-• When it's very hot, misting machines can be used to cool down
+• When it’s very hot, misters allow you to cool down

-• They are located in front of the main entrance of the Forum des Halles (Canopée)
+• They are located opposite the main entrance of the Forum des Halles (Canopée)

-At the Jardin d'Acclimatation in the Bois de Boulogne (in the 16th)
+At the Jardin d’Acclimatation in the Bois de Boulogne (in the 16th arrondissement)

-• The Garden of Acclimation, it is 18 hectares of freshness and greenery in the heart of the Bois de Boulogne
+• The Jardin d’Acclimation is 18 hectares of freshness and greenery in the heart of the Bois de Boulogne

-• To cool off, there is the paddling pool who faces the Grandes Ecuries.
-It is embellished with guns and fountains among which children love to get wet.
-The paddling pool is completed throughout the summer by giant slides from where the water rushes.
+• To cool off, there is the paddling pool facing the Great Stables.
+It is decorated with cannons and water jets among which children love to get wet.
+The paddling pool is completed throughout the summer with giant slides from which the water rushes down.
 Splashes guaranteed for children. !
-Meanwhile, parents can enjoy the lounge chairs around the wading pool.
-Happiness !
+Meanwhile, parents can enjoy the sun loungers deployed around the paddling pool.
+Happiness!

-• On thepicnic area, other water points with a beautiful curtain of water, and large hoops that spread a cool and wet mist over those who cross them.
+• On the picnic area, other waterholes with a beautiful curtain of water, and large hoops that diffuse a cool and wet mist on those who cross them.

-• The whole park is equipped with atomizers nice during hot weather
+• The whole park is equipped with mistersthat are very pleasant during the scorching temperatures

-• Hours: Every day from 10am to 8pm
+• Opening hours: Every day from 10am to 8pm

 • Access to the woods: Carrefour des Sablons, Bois de Boulogne